glhaynes/OnscreenController/README.md

 }
 ```

 Note that you’ll likely want to use `OnscreenController` in an `overlay` or `ZStack` that covers more area than is used by the component to show its buttons.
-This way, `OnscreenController` can provide a better user experience by tracking touches that start outside of its visually-apparent region but go on to intersect with its buttons.
+That way, `OnscreenController` can provide a better user experience by tracking touches that start outside of its visually-apparent region but go on to intersect with its buttons.
 This provides a significantly better experience for the player.

 ## What needs work
-`OnscreenController` is a project to help me learn more about some SwiftUI features including anchor preferences, interfacing with UIKit, and drawing (`Path`s and `Shape`s).
-I’d be very happy to receive feedback on it; so suggestions, contributions, and PRs are welcomed.
+`OnscreenController` is a project to learn more about some SwiftUI features including anchor preferences, interfacing with UIKit, and drawing (`Path`s and `Shape`s).
+I’d be very happy to receive feedback on it, so suggestions, contributions, and PRs are welcomed.

-Here are a few features I’d love to see:
+Here are a few features that might be added in the future:
 - Make buttons highlight when pressed, providing visual feedback
 - Haptic feedback
 - Visual customization by consumers
 - Layout improvements
-  - Revised for aesthetics and player performance
+  - Revise for aesthetics and player performance
+  - Enable different button configurations
-  - Tuned on various devices, including improved avoidance of the camera array and Dynamic Island
+  - Tune on various devices, including improved avoidance of the camera array and Dynamic Island
 - Drop UIKit dependency
   - As of iOS 16, I don’t believe `OnscreenController`’s behavior would be possible without some UIKit usage, but that’s likely to change as SwiftUI continues to evolve.
-- The code that draws the DPad is particularly crude, and the `Path` it provides shows some minor issues after the device’s orientation has changed.
+- The code that draws the DPad is particularly crude, and the `Path` it provides shows some minor visual issues in some circumstances.